rmariano/itarch/posts/exploring-generators-and-coroutines.rst

 We see now the real value of this construction.
 With this, it's easier to refactor generators into smaller pieces, compose them and chain them together while preserving the behaviour of coroutines.

+The new ``yield from`` syntax is a great step towards supporting better concurrency.
+We can now think generators as being "lightweight threads", that delegate functionality to an internal generator, pause the execution, so that other things can be computed in that time.

+Because syntactically generators are like coroutines, it was possible to accidentally confuse them, and end up placing a generator where a coroutine would have been expected (the ``yield from`` would accept it, after all).
+For this reason, the next step is to actually define the concept of coroutine as a proper type.
+With this change, it also followed that ``yield from`` evolved into ``await``, and a new syntax for defining coroutines was introduced:
+``async``.

 async def / await